icopy-site/awesome/docs/awesome/awesome-performance-budget.md

 - [Telegraph - Creating a web performance culture](https://medium.com/the-telegraph-engineering/improving-third-party-web-performance-at-the-telegraph-a0a1000be5) - Improving third-party web performance at The Telegraph.
 - [Uber Eats - Performance Improvements](https://eng.uber.com/uber-eats-com-web-app-rewrite/) - Counting Calories: How We Improved the Performance and Developer Experience of UberEats.com.
 - [Analyzing the Walmart site performance](https://iamakulov.com/notes/walmart/) - Improving the performance of Walmart's product page.

+## Contribution
+Feel free to add an awesome list.
+Kindly read the [contribution guidelines](https://github.com/pajaydev/awesome-performance-budget/blob/master/CONTRIBUTING.md) and then [open a pull request](https://github.com/pajaydev/awesome-web-performance-budget/issues/new)!

 ## License